mikependon/RepoDB.NET/README.md

 First, install the git by following this [tutorial](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 Then, install the Jekyll by following this [tutorial](https://jekyllrb.com/docs/installation/).

-Once both is installed, clone the project by following the commands below.
+After the installation installed, clone the project by following the commands below.

 ```
 > mkdir c:\src